hanabi/hanabi.github.io/README.md

 ### Promise Bluffs

-* Typically, we are only allowed to *Bluff *with cards that are 1-away (normal *Bluff*) or a 3 (*3 Bluff*) or a critical 4 (*Critical 4 Bluff*).
+* Typically, we are only allowed to *Bluff* with cards that are 1-away (normal *Bluff*) or a 3 (*3 Bluff*) or a critical 4 (*Critical 4 Bluff*).
 However, *Bluffs* can also be performed with cards that are 2 away if the true intermediary card exists on someone's *Finesse Position*.
-Doing such a move is essentially like doing a *Bluff* and a Finesse at the same time, with one component of each.
-This is called a *Promise Bluff*, because it promises the true card in addition to being a *Bluff*.
+Doing such a move is essentially like doing a *Bluff* and a *Finesse* at the same time, with one component of each.
+This is called a *Promise Bluff*, because it promises the true one-away card in addition to being a *Bluff*.
-* For example, in the following screenshot, the P4 was saved with a 4 clue originally and is known P4.
+* For example, in the following screenshot, the purple 4 was saved with a 4 clue originally and is known purple 4.
 Then, it is colored in with purples.
-Cak199164 plays M2 thinking that he is playing P2.
-And it also promises to MeGotsThis that he has P3 on *Finesse Position*:
+Cak199164 plays rainbow 2 thinking that he is playing purple 2.
+And it also promises to MeGotsThis that he has purple 3 on *Finesse Position*:

 ![Promise Bluff](promise_bluff.png)

 * *Promise Bluffs* take priority over *Double Bluffs*; Zamiel assumes that it is a *Promise Bluff* since he sees the true connecting card.
-So, since Zamiel does not blind play his finesse position card, MeGotsThis can know it was a Promise Bluff instead of a Double Bluff.
-(And also because Zamiel's Finesse position card is junk.)
+So, since Zamiel does not blind play his *Finesse Position* card, MeGotsThis can know it was a Promise Bluff instead of a Double Bluff.
+(And also because Zamiel's *Finesse Position* card is junk.)
   * As the receiver of the clue that initiates a *Promise Bluff*, it may be ambiguous as to what exactly the connecting card is, if it exists.
 As long as there is at least one candidate on someone's *Finesse Position*, then you have to assume a *Promise Bluff* over a *Double Bluff*.
 * Promise Bluffs also take priority over *Layered Finesses*.
 This isn't normally an issue, since it is rare to actually to perform a *Layered Finesse* from *Bluff Position*, but it is worth mentioning.